ericlenio/escreen/README.md

 * Support for running on Linux and Mac OS X (though mostly built/tested on just Linux)
 * Assumes you use bash as your main shell
 * escreen will launch a nodejs server when it is launched, to serve up all your preferences/settings
-* So you will have to have nodejs installed, plus the following node modules: clim, node-getopt, date-format-lite
+* So you will have to have nodejs installed (recommend 0.10.35 or later), plus the following node modules: clim, node-getopt, date-format-lite
 * Depends on some basic standard Unix programs like gzip, grep, cut
 * Also must have openssl installed
 * Useful to have vim